zpatronus/StarTrailCUDA/docs/final_report.md

 However, we found the result to be confusing:

-From the renderer's 2us pop and 2us push on input and output queue, we are sure that the renderer should be the bottleneck.
-This means that the decoder was waiting for the renderer to take the next frame and the encoder was waiting for the renderer to give the next frame, so there was little time the renderer spent on waiting.
-However, other stages take way more time than the 1227us the renderer takes per frame and 1227us x 444 frames does not equal 4.6 seconds.
+From the renderer's 2us pop and 2us push on input and output queue, we were sure that the renderer should be the bottleneck.
+This meant that the decoder was waiting for the renderer to take the next frame and the encoder was waiting for the renderer to give the next frame, so there was little time the renderer spent on waiting.
+However, other stages took way more time than the 1227us the renderer takes per frame and 1227us x 444 frames does not equal 4.6 seconds.

 Examining our code, we found that we only included the computational time in the rendering phase, and not all the other construction and destruction steps which include malloc and free.